Updated June 3, 2023

 Select * from educba.developers;

-Note that previously we have already executed the use educba; command to make sure that our current database is educba.
+Note that we have already executed the educba; command to ensure our current database is educba.
 We can see that the developer’s table contains the following rows as its contents –

 Consider that we have to take the backup of the educba database having only one table developer in it.
-This can be done by making the use of the following mysqldump command –
+You can achieve this by utilizing the following mysqldump command:

 Mysqldump -u root -p –databases educba >backupOfEducba.sql